Arabic numerals

-They are also called Western Arabic numerals, Ghubār numerals, Hindu-Arabic numerals, Western digits, Latin digits, or European digits.
-The Oxford English Dictionary differentiates them with the fully capitalized Arabic Numerals to refer to the Eastern digits.
-The term numbers or numerals or digits often implies only these symbols, however this can only be inferred from context.
+They are also called Western Arabic numerals, Western digits, European digits, ASCII digits, Latin digits or Ghubār numerals to differentiate them from other types of digits.
+Hindu–Arabic numerals is used due to positional notation (but not these digits) originating in India.
+The Oxford English Dictionary uses lowercase Arabic numerals while using the fully capitalized term Arabic Numerals for Eastern Arabic numerals.
+In contemporary society, the terms digits, numbers, and numerals often implies only these symbols, although it can only be inferred from context.